Oldrids

-Oldrids and Downtown are a chain of retail department stores based in Lincolnshire, UK.
+Oldrid & Co., Limited, trading as Downtown is a chain of two retail department stores in Lincolnshire, UK.
+The business formerly also operated stores under the Oldrids name, until the closure of the last store under that brand in 2022.
 The first Oldrids store opened in Boston in 1804, and expanded to include stores in Grantham, Scunthorpe, Lincoln and Gainsborough at its peak.

 History

 The first Oldrids store was opened in Boston, Lincolnshire in 1804 by John Oldrid and Richard Hyde.
 The store expanded through purchase of neighboring buildings until it encompassed many separate sites, including a furniture store on New Street.
 The current Oldrids Boston building was constructed in 1970 following the demolition of the former building in 1969.

 A move into out-of-town stores followed in the 1980s including the construction of Downtown in Wyberton Fen, on the outskirts of Boston, in 1981 and Downtown Grantham, at Gonerby Moor, in 1989.
 The Grantham branch was a tie up with Boundary Mill stores, who lease half of the building.
 A separate Downtown branded garden centre was added to the site in 1998.